How to Use FireFox On Your Android TV & NVIDIA Shield

 But it got a lot better since then.

-These days, I’m excited to say FireFox TV is a great solution for Android TV users who want an alternative to Puffin TV or Google Chrome.
+Firefox TV is an excellent solution for Android TV users who want an alternative to Puffin TV or Google Chrome.

 Unfortunately, most people still don’t know it’s an option.

-Since it’s not available through the Google Play Store, it flies under the radar.
-But in this article, I’m going to take you through two ways to sideload FireFox on your Android TV & NVIDIA Shield.
+It flies under the radar since it’s unavailable through the Google Play Store.
+But in this article, I will take you through two ways to sideload Firefox on your Android TV & NVIDIA Shield.

-I’ll also go over some of the cool new features and explain why this web browser is worth a look.
+I’ll also review some cool new features and explain why this web browser is worth a look.

 How to Install FireFox on Android TV [NVIDIA Shield]

 I wrote a step-by-step article to walk you through creating a Leanback shortcut that you can add to your Android TV home screen.
-If you decide to install FireFox from APKMirror, be sure to check out that article.
+Check out that article if you decide to install Firefox from APKMirror.

 Install FireFox TV on NVIDIA Shield from Aptoide TV

-Just be sure you’re downloading the right version!
+Just be sure you’re downloading the version you want!

-The one we want is FireFox for TV.
+The one we want is Firefox: Fast & Private Browser.
 Click on it to go to its app page.

-Once you’re sure you have the right version, click Install to continue.
+Once you have the correct version, click Install to continue.

 Once it’s finished downloading, Aptoide TV will start the installation process automatically.

-Since FireFox TV doesn’t require any special permissions, click on the Install button to continue.
+Since Firefox TV doesn’t require special permissions, click the Install button to continue.

-Once the installation process finishes, it’ll automatically create a shortcut in your App tab of your Android TV.
+Once the installation process finishes, it’ll automatically create a shortcut in the App tab of your Android TV.

 Install & Update FireFox TV using APKMirror